r-forge/tradesys/pkg/readme.txt

 Todo

-- Fix exprcols in tsts and cbind.tsts..
-DONE.
-- Write Rd file for cbind.tsts...
-DONE.
 - Code limited class-preserving subsetting to [ and code its assingment method to enforce 'formulae' restrictions.
 - Fix trades.